Ideas-on-Stage/ideasonstage.com/content/news/2022-08-16-how_to_make_your_message_relevant_to_your_audience.en.md

 Phil shares a great story in *Business Presentation Revolution* that illustrates the importance of putting the audience first.

 He recalls a woman called Marie who was invited by a business association in Poland to give a talk about leadership.
-It was one her first international speaking opportunities, so she worked really hard on her preparation, thinking about her messaging and designing some great slides.
+It was one of her first international speaking opportunities, so she worked really hard on her preparation, thinking about her messaging and designing some great slides.

-Marie arrived the day before the conference and then arrived 30 minutes before the start of her presentation so she had some time to set things up.
+Marie arrived the day before the conference and then went to the venue 30 minutes before the start of her presentation so she had some time to set things up.
 When she was about to connect her laptop to the screen, she realised there was no screen.

 She called the hotel facilities manager for support.
 Rather than helping her out, the manager started laughing.